-In the 2014-2020 period, a result-based approach has come to the forefront in relation to the ESI funds, including the European Maritime and Fisheries Fund.
+In the 2014-20 period, a result-based approach has come to the forefront in relation to the ESI funds, including the European Maritime and Fisheries Fund.
 This means that the contribution of the OP to the EU 2020 strategy will be monitored continuously and sanctions will be possible in case of non-compliance.
-Because of this, the Managing Authority will prepare at least one analysis during the programming period, showing how the support from ESI Funds contributes to the attainment of priority objectives.
+Because of this, the MA will prepare at least one analysis during the programming period, showing how the support from ESI Funds contributes to the attainment of priority objectives.
 This analysis will include an evaluation of the monitoring indicators (in particular, the result indicators) by the evaluator, showing the physical and financial progress of the Operational Programme.
 Non-compliance with the milestone and indicator targets may have financial consequences, and therefore, thorough and timely evaluation is of utmost importance.

 The tasks of the minister responsible for the use of European Union resources allow the Ministry led by him to perform, among others, control, monitoring, evaluation, financial, appeals-related and communication activities related to its coordination tasks.
 It also controls the regularity of public procurement procedures conducted during the use of grants provided in the frame of the programmes, operates and develops a unified monitoring and information system supporting the implementation of the programmes.
-The Certifying Authority keeps its financial records in the monitoring and information system, which also includes keeping an account of amounts recoverable or withdrawn following cancellation of all or part of an

-EMFF contribution.
-The Managing Authority, among others, records the announced calls in the monitoring system.
+The Certifying Authority keeps its financial records in the monitoring and information system, which also includes keeping an account of amounts recoverable or withdrawn following cancellation of all or part of an EMFF contribution.
+The MA, among others, records the announced calls in the monitoring system.

-In order to ensure the efficient, high-quality implementation of MAHOP, the Managing Authority will develop an efficient monitoring and evaluation system.
-The current information system (Integrated Administration and Control System, IACS) includes indicators for both physical and financial implementation.
-This will be replaced by an upgraded version of the actual system (IACS2), managed by the Intermediate Body.
+In order to ensure the efficient, high-quality implementation of MAHOP, the MA will develop an efficient monitoring and evaluation system.
+The current information system (Development Policy Database and Information System - DPDIS) includes indicators for both physical and financial implementation.

-Data for the monitoring are routinely collected by the Managing Authority, the Intermediate Body (financial indicators), the Research Institute of Agricultural Economics (aquaculture data) and the National Food Chain Safety Administration (data on natural-water fisheries).
+Data for the monitoring are routinely collected by the MA, the IB (financial indicators), the Research Institute of Agricultural Economics (aquaculture data) and the National Food Chain Safety Administration (data on natural-water fisheries).
 Table 2.2 on context indicators shows which institution is responsible for the individual indicators.

-During the collection of monitoring data, the Managing Authority wants to minimize the reporting obligation of the beneficiaries, simplify reporting and reduce the occurrence of errors (simplification).
+During the collection of monitoring data, the MA wants to minimize the reporting obligation of the beneficiaries, simplify reporting and reduce the occurrence of errors (simplification).
 Yet, all data necessary for the evaluation must be made available to the Research Institute of Agricultural Economics (AKI) for their use in evaluations and for statistical purposes.
 Linking of the different data sources (CSF, NTCA, AKI, etc.) assists streamlining.
 Further information on data collection is included in Chapter 13.

-In the 2014-2020 period, the CPR and the EMFF Regulations do not expect Member States to do the intermediate evaluation at a given time.
+In the 2014-20 period, the CPR and the EMFF Regulations do not expect Member States to do the intermediate evaluation at a given time.
 An approach where the evaluation is an integral part of the programming cycle and can be done at any suitable time within the programming cycle should be applied instead.
 In view of this, continuous evaluation requires continuous reporting.

 The collecting and evaluating of the different indicator types belongs to different bodies.

-The Managing Authority and the Intermediate Body have a leading impact on the financial indicators through the appropriate timing of calls for proposals, deadlines, control and grant transfer.
+The MA and the IB have a leading impact on the financial indicators through the appropriate timing of calls for proposals, deadlines, control and grant transfer.
 The reaching of the calculated targets of output indicators depends mostly on the professional quality and elaboration of the strategy.